Q: I was Hurt in an Accident by a Drugged Driver, What Can I Do?

 - Do you have a realistic idea of the damages you might claim?
 It’s fairly straightforward to keep track of the costs of medical care, lost income, and out-of-pocket expenses due to a Lancaster car accident.
 Assigning dollar values to emotional suffering, pain, scars, changes in personal relationships, and other factors not usually expressed in monetary terms is much more challenging.
 You will want to have solid legal advice to tell you whether you’re asking for an unreasonable amount—or if you’re too willing to settle for far less than your claim is worth.

 Getting experienced legal representation is crucial for protecting your long-term interests.
 It’s also essential to your drive for justice after your drugged-driving accident in central Pennsylvania.
-At the Harrisburg office of Schmidt Kramer, we have worked with hundreds of impaired driving car crash victims with cases similar to yours.
+At Schmidt Kramer, we have worked with hundreds of impaired driving car crash victims with cases similar to yours.

-Give us a chance to explain our approach in a FREE, confidential meeting with one of our lawyers.
-Use the online contact form on this page or call our toll-free number at 888-476-0807 any time to get started.
+Give us a chance to explain our approach in a FREE, confidential meeting with one of our Lancaster car accident lawyers.
+Use the online contact form on this page or call our toll-free number at (717) 888-8888 any time to get started.
 We can explain your legal rights in understandable terms and help answer the questions that have been keeping you awake at night.